atakanaltok/awesome-useful-websites/README.md

 ### Travel
 * https://airheart.com/travel-restrictions/united-states-vaccinated - Learn about travel restrictions and what's required for your trip (For example, Corona restrictions)
-* https://www.flightradar24.com/43,24.35/7 - Global flight tracking service that provides you with real-time information about thousands of aircraft around the world
 * https://countrycode.org/ - Guide to call anywhere in the world
 * https://www.passportindex.org/ - Explore the world of passports
 * https://www.countriesbeen.com/ - Phone app to list the countries you have been with many fetures
-* https://virtualvacation.us/ - Travel the world from home
-* https://everytimezone.com/ - Visual time zone comparison of countries

 * https://www.puffinmaps.com/ - All in one trip planner.
 No adds
 * https://www.alltrails.com/ - Explore 300k trails w/ reviews & photos from 35m outdoor enthusiasts like you
 * https://www.wanderprep.com/ - Advice on gear, apps, and gotchas to help busy people travel smarter (No more new articles)
 * https://looria.com/ - Trusted place to find honest product information
 * https://apps.apple.com/us/app/id1580599572 - Free Iphone app for trip destination searching and planning platform
 * https://www.freecycle.org/ - Network people who are giving and getting stuff for free in their own Towns.
 Membership is free
+* https://roadtrippers.com/ - Build your route in Roadtrippers and then use our turn-by-turn navigation to lead the way

+#### Globetrotting
+* https://randomstreetview.com/ - Travel the streets from home
+* https://virtualvacation.us/ - Travel the world from home

+#### Time Zone
+* https://everytimezone.com/ - Visual time zone comparison of countries

+#### Flight
+* https://seatguru.com/ - Find your seat map.
+Explore 1,278 aircraft
+* https://www.flightradar24.com/43,24.35/7 - Global flight tracking service that provides you with real-time information about thousands of aircraft around the world
 * https://www.windy.com/ - Nearly everything about the weather of the any location
+* https://zoom.earth/ - Visualizes the world in real-time.
+Track tropical storms, hurricanes, severe weather, wildfires and more
+* https://www.skyscanner.co.in/ - Search flights by date, price, and budget

 ### Food